A lumbar puncture is a procedure that involves having a thin needle put into your lower back. A lumbar puncture can be used:

 If you develop a headache after having a lumbar puncture:

-- Drink plenty of fluids.
-Some people find that caffeinated drinks like tea, coffee and coke, help.
+- drink plenty of fluids.
+Some people find that caffeinated drinks like tea, coffee and cola, help.

-Headaches after a lumbar puncture usually get better within around a week.
+Headaches after a lumbar puncture usually get better within a few days.
 Contact your medical team if you have a headache that doesn’t get better, or if it gets suddenly worse.

 Serious complications after a lumbar puncture are very rare but could include infection or bleeding.

 Contact your medical team if you have any of the following:

 - a severe headache that doesn’t go away

 - fever (temperature above 38°C or 100°F)

 - blood or fluid leaking from the area you had the injection

 - tingling or numbness in your legs.